PheonixMMKC777/SMB3CE/README.md

 ----------To Be Done--------------

-Mario Luigi OUTLINES AND SKIN (Not main color)Overworld colors
+Mario & Luigi outline and skin on the overworld maps

 Starman Palettes (Maybe??)